AndyButland/UmbracoMapper/ReadMe.md

     var json = @"{ 'items': [{ 'Name': 'United Kingdom' }, { 'Name': 'Italy' }]}";
     mapper.MapCollection(json, model.Countries);

+Similar to the use of the PropertyMapping.SourceRelatedProperty property for IPublished content, you can pass an override to map to the immediate child of the XML or JSON, thus allowing you to flatten your view model.
+The property is called SourceChildProperty.

 All mapping methods return an instance of the mapper itself, meaning operations can be chained in a fluent interface style.
 E.g.